Tuesday, January 28, 2014

 -- As mentioned, Careca was the projected starter on the 1982 World Cup team.
 He was only 21 years old.
 He did not make his national team debut until March, 1982 against East Germany.
 He would have picked up his 5th cap at the start of the World Cup Finals.

--- I also studied the international careers of Careca and Reinaldo.
-The pair never took the same field with the national team.
+-- I also studied the international careers of Careca and Reinaldo. the two prolific strikers never had the opportunity to share the field together in matches for Brazil.
 In 1985, Reinaldo subbed in for Careca in a match against Argentina.
 They also never played for the same club team.
 I do not know if they ever teamed up for an all-star team.
 But on paper, Reinaldo and Careca were a lethal pair.

 -- From 1981 to 1982, Tita, Ze Sergio and Baltazar II also regularly played for Brazil.
 They were not considered because I only wanted limited changes with this team.